LucasEnard/formation-template-python/README.md

 ```
 As we can see, if the `IrisOperation` receive a message of the type `msg.TrainingRequest`, the information hold by the message will be transformed into an SQL query and executed by the `iris.sql.exec` IrisPython function.
 This method will save the message in the IRIS local database.

-As you can see, we gathered the name and the room from the request by getting the training object and then the name and room strings from the training object.
+As you can see, we gathered the name and the room from the request by getting the training object and then the name and room strings from the training object.<br><br><br>

-<br><br><br>

 It is now time to write that data to a .csv file.<br>

+**Your turn to create your own operation**
 The same way that for IrisOperation, you have to fill the FileOperation class.

 First of all, write the put_line function inside the `FileOperation` class: